Written by: Dr. Cranla Warren and Rhoda Lalog

 In the past several years though, research conducted by McKinsey, The World Economic Forum, and LinkedIn Learning have all concluded that a focus on human skills, Emotional Intelligence (EI) specifically, is the difference-maker upon which individuals can build successful careers and that organizations need to leverage to move from “survive” mode to “thrive” mode.

 In the throes of the 2020-2021 pandemic and in the wake of the “Great Resignation”, organizations are realizing to an even greater degree that the role of HR is more than attracting top talent and paying them well.
-It is also to develop that talent through learning and professional development opportunities and foster creativity and innovation for the common good, toward a higher purpose.
+It is also to develop that talent through learning and professional development opportunities and to foster creativity and innovation for the common good, toward a higher purpose.
 The focus on physical and mental wellbeing, inclusion and belonging, and moral concerns about the organization’s overall societal impact have also fallen under the purview of HR.

 It has become evident that a core human element has been lost in the quest to integrate technology into our daily ways of working.